adasprilla/TouchPad-Gestures/README.md

 service](https://wiki.archlinux.org/index.php/Systemd/User), or as a [desktop application](https://specifications.freedesktop.org/autostart-spec/autostart-spec-latest.html)
 (with an XDG compliant DE such as GNOME and KDE).
-The systemd user service option for `libinput-gestures` was added in Feb 2021 and provides more robust management and better logging than the desktop so is now the preferred choice.
+The systemd user service option for `libinput-gestures` was added in Feb 2021 and provides more robust management and better logging than the desktop so is the preferred choice if your system is recent and your DE supports it.
 Choose one of the two following options:

 1. To set up the application as a [systemd user service](https://wiki.archlinux.org/index.php/Systemd/User):